ibm-cloud-docs/openwhisk/actions_web.md

 When you create a web action, the result is a URL that can be used to trigger the action from any web app.
 {: shortdesc}

+{{site.data.keyword.openwhisk}} web actions API endpoint change.
+In order to align with other customer services we introduced a new `functions.appdomain.cloud` API endpoint for web actions.
+The API endpoint `functions.cloud.ibm.com` will remain active but will now return response data as content type text/plain instead of text/html.
+Other content types will have no change.
+Migrate your web actions to use the new API endpoint.
+{: important}

 ## Why use web actions instead of standard actions?